kubernetes/kubernetes/docs/devel/api_changes.md

 replicated in the new version, `v6alpha2`.
 This also requires user to use a new client which uses the other version.
 Therefore, this is not a preferred option.

-A releated issue is how a cluster manager can roll back from a new version with a new feature, that is already being used by users.
+A related issue is how a cluster manager can roll back from a new version with a new feature, that is already being used by users.
 See https://github.com/kubernetes/kubernetes/issues/4855.